Analytical mechanics: Symmetry, conservation, and Noether's theorem

-Noether's theorem states that a continuous symmetry transformation of the action corresponds to a conservation law, i.e. the action (and hence the Lagrangian) doesn't change under a transformation parameterized by a parameter s:
+Noether's theorem states that a continuous symmetry transformation of the action corresponds to a conservation law, i.e. the action (and hence the Lagrangian) does not change under a transformation parameterized by a parameter s:

 the Lagrangian describes the same motion independent of s, which can be length, angle of rotation, or time.
 The corresponding momenta to q will be conserved.